mxcop/mxcop/content/blog/surfel-maintenance.md

 In *Figure A*, we can see a visual of these 3 parameters.

 You may be wondering now *what are these Surfels useful for?*
-At it's core Surfels are a dynamic <span class="highlight">probe placement strategy</span>, a way to distribute probes on scene geometry.
+At it's core Surfels are a method for <span class="highlight">dividing up</span> scene geometry into discrete patches, as I mentioned above.
-So, it is not limited to one use case only, however I personally used it for capturing <span class="highlight">Global Illumination</span>.
+So, it is not limited to one use case only, however it is commonly used for caching lighting information for <span class="highlight">Global Illumination</span>.

 {{ image_2x1(
     src1="/img/blog/surfel-maintenance/surfel-radiance-cascades.png", alt1="Figure B: Surfel Radiance Cascades. (by me)", width1="550px",
     src2="/img/blog/surfel-maintenance/ea-gibs.png", alt2="Figure C: EA SEED's GIBS.", width2="550px"
 ) }}

-I also highly recommend you to check out EA SEED's [GIBS](https://www.ea.com/seed/news/siggraph21-global-illumination-surfels) *(Global Illumination based on Surfels)*
+I highly recommend you to check out EA SEED's [GIBS](https://www.ea.com/seed/news/siggraph21-global-illumination-surfels) *(Global Illumination based on Surfels)*
 Their talk at <span class="highlight">SIGGRAPH 21</span> has been my primary source for information on Surfels.

+A big advantage of Surfels as a light information cache, is that Surfels persist between frames.
+So, we can simply <span class="highlight">accumulate</span> information within them between frames, without a need for reprojection.

 Now that we know what a Surfel is made out of, and what we can use it for.
 Let's dive into how I <span class="highlight">dynamically managed</span> Surfels for my Global Illumination solution specifically.